AlgyJr/ios_guides/Search-Bar-Guide.md

 your view controller in interface builder or by programmatically adding it.

+The delegate property of search bar must be set to an object that implements UISearchBarDelegate.
+Typically you make your view controller implement UISearchBarDelegate and set `searchBar.delegate = self` in `viewDidLoad` method.

 <a href="http://imgur.com/TbVI3Yv"><img src="http://i.imgur.com/TbVI3Yv.gif" title="source: imgur.com" /></a>

 The code to implement the search behavior is as follows.
 We maintain an